SaraTalic/fake-news-twitter-detection/README.md

 ## Overview

-This project focuses on detecting fake news and misinformation on the social media platform **Twitter** using machine learning techniques.
+This project focuses on detecting fake news and disinformation on the social media platform **Twitter** using machine learning techniques.
 The main goal is to explore the predictive power of different types of features—**user-based**, **textual**, and **emotional**—as well as their combinations, in classifying tweets as credible or not.

 ## Dataset